Nutrition Tips for NDIS Participants: How an NDIS Dietitian Can Support Your Health and Independence

 5. Use Assistive Equipment and Support Workers

-If cooking or food prep feels physically challenging, assistive kitchen tools can help you stay independent.
+If cooking or food preparation feels physically challenging, adaptive kitchen tools can promote independence and safety.
+These include:

-Your NDIS-funded support worker can also help with shopping, meal prep, and remembering to eat — especially when working in collaboration with your dietitian’s care plan.
+Your NDIS-funded support worker can also assist with shopping, meal preparation, and reminders to eat — especially when they work in collaboration with your dietitian’s care plan.

-A consistent eating schedule helps regulate mood, energy, and digestion.
+A structured eating routine helps regulate energy, mood, and digestion.

 Wrapping Up